ntbuzz/Pawmoo/README.md

 1. adjusted '.htaccess' or 'web.config' for your Web-Server.
 1. Open Browser, Typical URL is http://localhost/sample/index/

+## Folder Structure

+This framework does not create folders for each class.
+Controllers, Views, and Models are managed as a group in a Module folder for each function.

+(pawmoo) Framework body
+  ├ app
+  │ ├─ (Application-1)
+  │ │ ├─┬ Module folders (Index, Sample, etc,...)
+  │ │ │  ├…
+  │ │ │
+  │ │ ├── View     Application View Template folder
+  │ │ └── webroot  Static resource
+  │ ├─ (Application-2)
+  │ ........
+  ├ Core      Framework core code folder
+  └ vendor    Vendor library folder

 ### SECTION template SAMPLE

 Detail specification is [Here](../../wiki/Home)